patrickbwarren/transam-triton/EMULATOR.md

 instructions which set up a write operation in the main code.
 Also it makes sense to combine the common elements of the read and write operations in a subroutine like this, despite the small inefficiency in the number of port operations.
+It is presumed this was done to save space.

 Returning now to the main code, each of the 1024 data bytes in memory is written to the EPROM sequentially in an inner loop, starting from the